IDMNYU/Ideation-Prototyping_Spring2020_Bennett/sketch_journalPrompts.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+### The Sketchbook/Journal is your respoitory to COLLECT thoughts, ideas, pieces, things of interest, things that inspire you....
+If you aren't collecting anything, you are missing on arsenal to look back and to connect ideas.
+[Watch this short video](https://vimeo.com/223635321).

 #### Use the prompts below as mechanisms to use within your sketchbook/journals, in order to develop your practice.
 Check back regularly as this document will be updated!